vanavreddy/Parallel_Compute_Engine/README.md

 ```
 $ cd aws_utils

+# start create AWS HPC cluster
 $ python aws_create_cluster.py --key_name <name of the keypair> --stack_name <name of your choice> --instance_count <number of compute nodes>
 ```

 SSH to headnode of the newly created HPC cluster on AWS resources.
-Run all the steps, 1 through 5 on the headnode of each of the HPC clusters.
+Run all the steps, 1 through 5 on the headnode of each of the HPC clusters (local and AWS clusters).
 In step-5, select "start_aws_controller" option.
-Once the controller instance is ready, SSH to the AWS  controller installer and start the controller script.
+Once the controller instance is ready, SSH to the AWS  controller installer and start the controller script (see configuration b steps).

-Once the pipeline tasks complete, make sure you delete the AWS HPC cluster and AWS controller instance.
+Once the EpiHiper simulation tasks are completed, make sure you delete the AWS HPC cluster and controller resources.
+**If you leave the resources running, Amazon will charge for the running resources even if you do not use them. **

 ```
 $ cd aws_utils

+# delete controller resources
 $ python aws_delete_controller.py

+# delete as HPC cluster resources
 $ python aws_delete_cluster.py

-python aws_delete_cluster.py
 ```